“...a glamazon hip-hop icon

 Glamazon hip-hop icon

 Ayesha Jordan is a New York City–based multidisciplinary performer and creator.
-During her week-long residency at MIT in February 2019, she will be developing a new work with her collaborator Justin Hicks, working with students and presenting a work-in-progress showing on February 15.
+During her week-long residency at MIT in February 2019, she will be developing a new work with her collaborator Justin Hicks, working with students and presenting a work-in-progress showing on February 15 of Line by Line.

 In this residency, Jordan and Hicks explored themes related to the excavation of heritage and blended traditions specifically related to African-American and creole cultures of Louisiana.
 The work forms a backdrop to compose music, lyrics, and text incorporating the sounds of creole music culture, zydeco, and New Orleans bounce, as well as elements of second lines.

 The research collected and material developed throughout the residency serves as the foundation for Jordan’s project Shasta Geaux Pop: The Return Remixed, premiering in The Shed’s inaugural season in 2020.
 Shasta is planning a vibrantly razor-sharp comeback that is audacious and full of surprises.
 Paying homage to her southern roots while acknowledging the contradictions they play in her present.
 This residency supplies the blueprint for this anticipated performance.

 Ayesha Jordan comes to MIT as part of the 2018-19 MIT Performing Series, a prototyping and presenting series curated by Jay Scheib, professor for Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology.
 MIT Performing promotes a research based artistic practice and serves as a new platform for contemporary performance.
 MIT Performing is supported in part by the Council for the Arts at MIT.